-The Playback & Timing tab under Poll Settings contains settings on timing and which Experience Playback Mode your Poll uses.
+The Playback & Timing tab under the green Settings tab contains settings affecting timing and which Experience Playback Mode your Poll uses.
 You can use these settings to specify how fast your Poll's questions run and how your Poll's playback will function depending on the type of event you are running (e.g. a live presentation, a trade show booth, an online poll, etc.)

 This setting allows you to set a duration that your Poll will count down before actually starting.
 This is useful if you want to indicate to your participants when your Poll will actually start in case they join ahead of time.
-Participants will see a timer counting down on both the overall Projector View and their own Mobile View on their mobile devices.
-Your Poll will automatically start when the timer finishes counting down.
+Participants will see a timer counting down on both the overall Presentation View and their own Participant View on their mobile devices.
+Your Poll will automatically start once the timer finishes counting down.

-By default, the Countdown Timer is Enabled and is set to a duration of 10 seconds.
-To edit the duration of the Countdown Timer, simply use the drop-down boxes to select how many minutes and seconds you want for your timer and click the green Save button next to them.
-When set, the green box will show how long the Countdown Timer is set for.
+By default, the Countdown Timer is set for 10 seconds for Poll Experiences.
+To edit the duration of the Countdown Timer, simply use the drop-down boxes to select how many minutes and seconds you want for your timer.
+Once set, the green box will show how long the Countdown Timer is set for.

-When the Countdown Timer is enabled, the green Play button on the Control Center will be replaced with a blue Start Countdown button.
-When you click it, both the Mobile View and the Projector View will display the Countdown Timer and it will begin counting down.
-Your Poll will start when it reaches zero, or you can click the Start button to skip the remaining time on the Countdown Timer and immediately start your Poll.
+When the Countdown Timer is enabled, the green Play button on the Playback Controls will be replaced with a blue Start Countdown (clock) button.
+Once you initiate the Countdown Timer, both the Participant View and the Presentation View will display the Countdown Timer and it will begin counting down.
+Your Poll will begin with the first question once the timer reaches zero seconds.
+Alternatively, you can click the Start button to skip the remaining time on the Countdown Timer and immediately start your Poll instead.

-These settings allow adjustments to the time each question is displayed to your participants and how long they have to answer.
+These settings allow you to adjust the time each question is displayed to your participants and how long they have to answer.

 Use Question Timer

+By default, the Question Timer is disabled when first creating a Poll.
 The Question Timer sets how long participants have to answer each question in your Poll.
-When the Question Timer expires, the participant will no longer be able to answer the question.
-Participants can see the Question Timer counting down on both the Projector View and Mobile View.
+When the timer expires, the participant will no longer be able to answer the question.
+Participants can see the Question Timer counting down on both the Presentation View and Participant View.

 If the Question Timer is disabled, participants can take as long as you, the host, allow to answer a question.